riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-2.md

 </template>
 {% endhighlight %}

-OK, nothing special about the `animalsModalTemplate`, it's a standard Bootstrap modal.
-The key thing to make a note of is the `{% raw %}{{> animalsModalTemplate}}{% endraw %}` tag we've added to the `animals` template.
+OK, nothing special about the `animalsModalTemplate`, it's a standard <a href="http://getbootstrap.com/javascript/#modals" target="_blank">Bootstrap modal</a>.
+The key thing to note is the `{% raw %}{{> animalsModalTemplate}}{% endraw %}` tag we've added to the `animals` template.
 As mentioned earlier, unless we render the modal as part of the main template it won't appear when we try to open it.

-So with the HTML in place, let's hook in the event handler for the "Add" button.
+So with the HTML in place, let's add an event handler to `animals.js`.

 #####/client/templates/animals/animals.js
 {% highlight JavaScript %}
+// ...
+// existing code
+//...

 Template.animals.events({
   'click #add': function(e) {
     e.preventDefault();